ayoul10/AOS_Practice2021_arcadia.youlten/README.md

 Overall, this practice had a good level of difficulty.
 Most of the problems encountered were due to a lack of understanding the file system structure, so many problems were solved naturally as understanding increased.
 For example, when doing Fat16 in phase 3, I was able to recurse and traverse each directory correctly, however, my program kept ending because I was findnig strange files.
 I was stuck on this problem for quite a long time, as I didn't realize these "strange files" had flags that indicated they were different from normal directory entries.
 Once I added a check for these files in order to skip them, my project functioned flawlessly.
-Phase 3 ext2 was really hard
+Phase 4 Ext2 was the most challenging, as
 A similar problem occured with Ext2 in phase 3.
 Although not conceptually difficult, in phase 2 I did not make many comments in my code, and I had named some variables incorrecctly.
 That meant that converting between a "root-only" traversal and a full system-wide traversal was a bit difficult.
 I had to take a bit more time on this phase in order to reorganize code, rename variables, and properly understand how full directory traversal worked.
 Once I did this, I was quickly able to solve Phase 2.

 Although the practice had a good difficulty level, I personally would have liked a bit more time between checkpoints.
 In addition to the other practices given by the university, having to deliver one phase each 2 weeks (approximately) meant that ocassionally, other projects with stricter deadlines had to be prioritized over this one.
 Perhaps 2-3 additional days would have alleviated this problem a bit.